Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Introduction

 While the \prism evaluation benchmarks is essential for auditing model behavior, they do not address the root cause of biometric leakage - the presence of personally identifiable content in pretraining dataset of MLLMs.
-We observe that even models fine-tuned with safety objectives continue to internalize and reproduce biometric attributes unless such cues are explicitly removed from the training corpus as shown in Figure~\ref{fig:examples}, implicit leakage.
-To address this issue, we focus on the LLaVA dataset~\cite{LLaVA}, a widely used open-source MLLM training dataset that has served as the foundation for several recent MLLMs~\cite{LLaVA,LLaVA-NeXT,TinyLLaVA,LLaVA-MoLE}.
+We observe that even models fine-tuned with safety objectives continue to internalize and reproduce biometric attributes unless such cues are explicitly removed from the training corpus as shown in Figure~\ref{fig:examples} through implicit leakages.
+To address this issue, we focus on the LLaVA dataset~\citep{LLaVA}, a widely used open-source MLLM training dataset that has served as the foundation for several recent MLLMs~\citep{LLaVA,LLaVA-NeXT,TinyLLaVA,LLaVA-MoLE}.
 However, LLaVA contains numerous examples with embedded biometric information in both captions and question-answer pairs.
-Analysis of the original LLaVA~\cite{LLaVA} datasets reveals extensive biometric leakage, with over 400K+ references to gender, \textit{54K} mentions of age, and \textit{thousands} more involving race, eye color, and body weight - appearing across both pre-training and instruction-tuning question-answer pairs.
+Analysis of the original LLaVA~\citep{LLaVA} datasets reveals extensive biometric leakage, with over 400K+ references to gender, \textit{54K} mentions of age, and \textit{thousands} more involving race, eye color, and body weight - appearing across both pre-training and instruction-tuning question-answer pairs.
 To the best of our knowledge, there is no publicly available privacy-preserving dataset for MLLMs training.
-We present \safellava - the first publicly available privacy-preserving dataset for MLLMs. \safellava is a systematically cleaned version of LLaVA~\cite{LLaVA}, with biometric attributes removed from both pretraining and fine-tuning corpora.
-Constructing \safellava required significant effort to identify and eliminate biometric leakage across large-scale corpora.
-Specifically, we employed GPT-4o to automatically rewrite and sanitize samples across both pretraining and instruction-tuning datasets, followed by additional manual verification.
-In total, we processed over 558K pretraining samples and 3M instruction-tuning samples, consuming approximately 3 billion tokens for the cleaning process.
-It is explicitly designed to teach models to refuse biometric-related queries while continuing to produce rich, accurate, and non-biometric responses to general prompts.